KapustnikovAA/optimal_model_identification/README.md

 where `XXXX` is a four‑digit experiment number, for example `Experiment_0000.h5`.

-To run the identification pipeline from scratch, the file must contain the minimum required structure, highlighted in **bold** in the diagram below.
+To run the identification pipeline from scratch, the file must contain the minimum required structure, highlighted in ** ** in the diagram below.

 ```Full structure of file
         Experiment_number.h5